teaching

 1. We will instruct the registrar of the department hosting the course to enter the assignment into TFS.

 2. We will ask the Teaching Fellow office for the COA and compensation level for the teaching assignment.
 By submitting this information, the teaching department is signaling to the Graduate School that the department has exhausted all avenues for finding a graduate student to serve as a TF.
-The department is also agreeing to provide a COA to cover fringe cost for hiring a postdoc to serve as a TF.
+The department is also agreeing to provide a COA to cover fringe costs for hiring a postdoc to serve as a TF.

 3. We will calculate the change in the postdoc’s compensation and send instructions to the postdoc’s home department to enter the change into Workday.